QuTech-Delft/OpenQL/CONTRIBUTING.md

 NOTE: at the time of writing, not all of OpenQL has been converted to this code style completely yet.

+In general, consistency is considered to be more important than any of these rules.
+If a significant piece of code violates a rule consistently, either change the entire piece of code to conform, or make your changes in the same style as the original code.

 ## File and directory organization

 C++ header files should be named `.h`.
-Header files private to OpenQL go in the `src` directory, header files that a user needs to access as well (the vast majority) go in `include`.
+Header files private to OpenQL go in the `src` directory, preferably in a `detail` subdirectory.
+Header files that a user needs to access as well (the vast majority) go in `include`.

 All definitions must go into source files; header files should only declare things.
 Therefore, almost all header files need a corresponding source file.